isomerpages/govtech-stp/pages/FAQ.md

 	<li style="padding-left: 20px; line-height:1.35; margin-top:10px;">Vaccination date(s)</li>
 	</ol>

-However, <b>Short Term Visitors and eligible Work Permit Holders arriving before 31 March 2359h via the Vaccinated Travel Lane</b> will also need to upload the digital proof of vaccination as part of their Vaccinated Travel Pass application.

 <!--list of accepted digital certs to be provided by MOT in their excel sheet – combine where possible e.g. all the EUDCC countries in the same row-->

 <div id="invalidcode"></div>

-#### 2. Why are my vaccination QR codes not accepted in my Vaccinated Travel Pass (VTP) application or Vaccination Check Portal?
+#### 2. What should I do if my Vaccination Certificates are not accepted in the Vaccination Check Portal or SG Arrival Card?

 Please attempt re-uploading your QR code, and ensure that:
 <ol style="list-style-type:disc;">